CodeYourFuture/curriculum/content/js1/blocks/installing/index.md

 ```

 - `npm` is an online database of packages, like Jest, that we can fetch and install on to our machines.
 It also provides us with
-- in the terminal, we can use the `npm` command to install packages on the
+- in the terminal, we can use the `npm` command to install packages locally

 `install` - download a package on to our machine.